aws-samples/serverless-patterns/rabbitmq-private-lambda-python-sam/README.md

 Once the messages have been sent, check Amazon CloudWatch logs and you should see messages for the Amazon CloudWatch Log Group with the name of the deployed Lambda function.

-When you run the above script, it sends messages with JSON records to the Amazon MQ (RabbitMQ) cluster on the queue on which the lambda function is listening on.
-The Lambda function listens on the published Amazon MQ (RabbitMQ) messages on the queue.
+When you run the above script, it sends messages with JSON records to the Amazon MQ (RabbitMQ) cluster on the queue on which the Lambda function is listening on.

 The Lambda function code parses the Amazon MQ (RabbitMQ) messages and outputs the fields in the messages to Amazon CloudWatch logs